ROCm/rocDecode/docs/how-to/using-rocDecode-videodecode-sample.rst

   viddec = new FFMpegVideoDecoder(device_id, mem_type, rocdec_codec_id, b_force_zero_latency, p_crop_rect, b_extract_sei_messages, disp_delay);

 The decoder instance is reused when there is a change to the video resolution without a change in the codec.
-When the video stream resolution changes, the existing frame buffer is deleted along with any decoded frames that are still within it, and the decoder is reconfigured for the new resolution.
+When the video stream resolution changes, the decoder is reconfigured for the new resolution and the pool of frame buffers that the decoder maintains is deleted.

-The |reconfig_struct|_ struct is used to store information on how to handle the frames that remain in the frame buffer at the time of  reconfiguration.
+The |reconfig_struct|_ struct is used to store information on how to handle the frames that remain in the buffers at the time of  reconfiguration.
 A callback, a user-defined flush mode, and a user-defined struct are passed to ``ReconfigParams_t``.
 The reconfiguration parameters are then passed to the decoder using ``SetReconfigParams``.

 The reconfiguration structs are defined in |common|_ in the rocDecode samples.
 Three possibilities for the remaining frames in the frame buffer are provided:

-* ``RECONFIG_FLUSH_MODE_NONE``: delete the frames along with the buffer.
+* ``RECONFIG_FLUSH_MODE_NONE``: delete the frames along with the buffers.
-* ``RECONFIG_FLUSH_MODE_DUMP_TO_FILE``: write the frames to the specified output file before deleting the buffer.
+* ``RECONFIG_FLUSH_MODE_DUMP_TO_FILE``: write the frames to the specified output file before deleting the buffers.
-* ``RECONFIG_FLUSH_MODE_CALCULATE_MD5``: calculate the MD5 of the frames before deleting the buffer.
+* ``RECONFIG_FLUSH_MODE_CALCULATE_MD5``: calculate the MD5 of the frames before deleting the buffers.

 .. code:: C++